YuqiYang213/LCT2/README.md

 ## Demo:

-We use the dataset David from OTB as the demo to test our program.
-To run it, you have to first download the David Datasets from http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html , and put it in the code folder.
-Then , you can just simply build and run the main.cpp without inputing anything and then you can see a sequence of pictures with two rectangles on it that the green one indicates our methods' result and the blue one indicates the groundtruth.
+We use the dataset from OTB as the demo to test our program.
+To test it, you have to first download the OTB Datasets from http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html .
+Then, you can run the program after building it with mingw by typing command like:

+>LCT2.exe d:\data_seq\Car4\img\ 1 659 58 50 107 87 car4

+Here, the first parameter indicates where the OTB images are saved.
+The second parameter and the third parameters are the beginning frame and the last frame to track.
+The following four parameters define the initial rectangle, which is given in this way:

+>x y width height

+You can use the first rectangle in **groundtruth_rect.txt** .
+Not that the x and y should minus **one**.
+The last paramter indicates the name for output text.
+After running it, you can have a text named as:

+>name_ans.txt

+as the tracking result.
+Note that the first rectangle in name_ans.txt is always the groundtruth.

+## Test result
+under construction